 When you’re trying to cover a large opening – especially if it’s wide – panel track shades are an ideal option.
 Custom Panel track shades for Mid-Century Modern Homes are one of the best choices for large windows or glass doors because their panels are available in a wide variety of widths (including custom measurements), and they can open from either direction (left to right, right to left) or split from the middle.
 These options allow you to precisely fit many kinds of openings without interfering with foot traffic or visibility.

-As an added bonus, panel track shades like those from Color Lux also have fabric-wrapped bottom-rails, which give a sleek, seamless design to the whole window treatment system.
+As an added bonus, panel track shades also have the option of fabric-wrapped bottom-ails, which give a sleek, seamless design to the whole window treatment system.

-Plus, our sheer shadings are specially designed to block up to 38% more light than similar options.
-Numerous color choices and customizable features (including sizing) make sheer shadings an ideal choice for mid-century modern window treatments.
+Plus, numerous color choices and customizable features (including sizing) make sheer shadings an ideal choice for mid-century modern window treatments.

 Keep in mind that mid-century modern design is all about creating bright, open spaces that fill with natural light.
 This natural light often helps support the health of indoor plants, another common theme in mid-century homes.
 In general, you’ll want to avoid picking fabric-heavy treatments that might be better suited to older, more classical home styles.

 Whichever style you choose, it should provide you with the look and function needed to enjoy a holistic design and enjoyable living space.
 Not sure where to begin?
-We offer an expansive collection of customizable window treatments for your whole house, including hundreds of different colors and a range of fabrics and control options, including cordless and corded.
-Start your search today with Color Lux.
+We offer an expansive collection of customizable window treatments for your whole house, including endless options for colors, fabrics and control options.
+Start your search today with Alta.